 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-Remember: A car insurance adjuster’s main concern is to justify the insurance settlement for the file.
-Therefore, providing them with the correct documentation to prove your settlement will not only make your car insurance claim go more smoothly, it will also help you get the settlement that you want.
+What do insurance adjusters do?
+A car insurance adjuster’s main concern is to justify the insurance settlement for the file.
+Therefore, providing them with the correct documentation to prove your settlement will not only make your car insurance claim go more smoothly, but it will also help you get the settlement that you want.

 Negotiating Your Accident Claim with Insurance Adjusters

 Negotiating your car insurance claim with an insurance adjuster can be a little intimidating at first.
 However, knowing your claim value and having all the necessary documentation will give you the tools you need to navigate the negotiation with confidence.
 Be polite but cautious when dealing with a car insurance adjuster, and always remember that they will ultimately serve the company’s interests over yours.
 A few simple tips to keep in mind as you speak with an adjuster: